-For you or your organisation to become an ACP and generate ESCs from projects that use the Commercial Lighting Energy Savings Formula method, you need to complete an application that is tailored to this method.
+To become an ACP and generate ESCs from projects that use the Commercial Lighting Energy Savings Formula method, you need to complete an application that is tailored to this method.

-An application has multiple parts, which are explained in the Application Guide for ESS Accreditation (Application Guide).35 As a minimum, you will have to provide:
+An application has multiple parts, which are explained in the Application Guide for ESS Accreditation (Application Guide).
+As a minimum, applicants will have to provide:

-- Application Form: Part A General Details,36 and - Application Form: Part B Method Details.37
+- Application Form: Part A General Details, and - Application Form: Part B Method Details.